 Add Clear Point

-- Select a door spawner.
+- Select a door.

 - In the tool, under the Add Clear Point button, chose which side and face to work on, such as